Skip to Content

 The Annual Pass and Lifetime Pass are available for purchase online, but there is an extra $10 handling fee.
 If you purchase either pass at a qualifying NPS park, there is no handling fee.

-TIP: If you can’t plunk down $80 in a single year, you can exchange 4 Annual Senior Passes for a Lifetime Pass!
+Lastly, if you can’t plunk down $80 in a single year, you can exchange 4 Annual Senior Passes for a Lifetime Pass!

 Where will you go with your low-cost or free pass?